ColdBox/coldbox-zero-to-hero/steps/step-8.md

   - Create our stories and the happy path
   - Create any scenarios you can think of

-> Remember to create our test watcher for this test : `testbox watch bundles="tests.specs.integration.RegistrationTest" recurse=false`
+> Remember to create our test watcher for this test: `testbox watch bundles="tests.specs.integration.RegistrationTest" recurse=false`

 ```js
 component extends="tests.resources.BaseIntegrationSpec"{